ebuchman/blog/content/posts/coins-history.md

 In certain places, a unit of account would form independently around the grossi, using it as the new basis - effectively replacing the penny as the basis for the unit of account.
-This was the case in Low Countries, where the _groot_ become a dominant coin, and units of account came to be reckoned in pounds, shelling, and pfennigs of groot.[^groot] 240 grosh coins made up the new grosh pound.
-The grosh had become the new denier.
+This was the case in Low Countries, where the large silver _groot_ become a dominant coin, and units of account came to be reckoned in pounds, shilling, and pfennigs of groot.[^groot] 240 groot coins made up the new groot pound.
+The groot had become the new denier.

 The Venetians, which invented the grossi in the Fourth Crusade, were also that Crusades major beneficiary.
-The 4th crusade culminated in the the Sack of Constantinople, which greatly weakened Byzantium and strengthened Venetian control over the Mediterranean.
+The 4th crusade culminated in the Sack of Constantinople, which greatly weakened Byzantium and strengthened Venetian control over the Mediterranean.
 The new silver in general helped the Italians stabilize control over the Mediterranean network, and served as essential fuel